 The risk of wildfires is highest during the dry season(March 15 to October 15) when the earth and forests lack moisture.
-In 2020 there were 176 wildfires in Nova Scotia.
-That was up 33 from the 143 in 2019.
+In 2022 there were 152 wildfires in Nova Scotia last year, damaging 3,389 hectares of Crown and privately owned lands.

 Although you may not be able to eliminate the risk of wildfire you can take measures to protect your home and property:

 - In the event of a fire, call 911.

 - Have a smoke detector installed in every hallway, on every floor, including the basement.
 Check batteries regularly.